LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

   - Whenever the 64-bit kernel is about to dispatch a user-mode APC to a Wow64 process, it maps the 32-bit APC address to a higher range of 64-bit address space.
 The 64-bit Ntdll then captures the native APC and context record in user mode and **maps it back to a 32-bit address**.
   - It then prepares a 32-bit usermode APC and context record and dispatches it the same way the native 32-bit kernel would.
 - **Console Support**:
-  - Because console support is implemented in user mode by `Csrss.exe`, of which **only a single native** binary exists, 32-bit applications would be unable to perform console I/O while on 64-bit Windows.
+  - Because console support is implemented in user mode by `Csrss.exe`, of which **only a single native** binary exists, 32-bit apps would be unable to perform console I/O while on 64-bit Windows.
   - Similarly to how a special `rpcrt4.dll` exits to thunk 32-bit to 64-bit RPCs, the 32-bit Kernel dll for Wow64 contains special code to call into Wow, for **thunking parameters** during interaction with `Csrss` and `Conhost.exe`.
 - **User Callbacks**:
     - Wow64 intercepts all callbacks from the kernel into user mode Wow64 treats such calls as **system calls**.